 Philip A. Hart Visitor Center in Empire is open 9 am to 4 pm, seven days a week, year round, and is located just east of the intersection of M72 and M22.
 Pick up a Park Entrance Pass, maps, and brochures.
 See the wonderful captioned multimedia presentation and exhibits.
 There is free wifi where you can check on the weather, and accessible restrooms and a souvenir shop.
 Start your visit here and get all your questions answered!

 Please exercise caution!
 The Lakeshore offers fascinating winter activities, but freezing temperatures, as well as slippery and unstable surfaces, create hazards.
 Ice formations along the Lake Michigan shoreline may be tempting to explore but are dangerous.
 Avalanche is a possibility on steep, snow-covered dunes.

 Snowshoeing is permitted on all snow-covered dunes, fields, and forests in the Lakeshore, although it is recommended that you stay on well-marked pathways.
 If you are snowshoeing along a cross-country ski trail, please stay off to the side of the skiers' tracks.

-Sledding is permitted at the Dune Climb in the designated area when it is covered with snow only.
-Sleds, toboggans, saucer sleds, inflatable tubes or similar equipment as well as downhill skis and ski boards are prohibited at all other sand dunes in the National Lakeshore.
+Sledding is permitted at the Dune Climb in the designated area only when it is covered with snow.
+Sleds, skis, snowboards, toboggans, saucer sleds, inflatable tubes or similar equipment are restricted to use within the designated snow covered area of the Dune Climb.

 Snowmobiling is not permitted on lands or waters of Sleeping Bear Dunes National Lakeshore.